anyatarascina/pyRVtest/TUTORIAL.md

 * `mc`: array of implied marginal costs for each model
 * `g`: array of moments for each model and each instrument set of conduct between implied residualized cost unobservable and the instruments
 * `Q` array of lack of fit given by GMM objective function with 2SLS weight matrix for each set of instruments and each model
-* `RV_num`: array of numerators of pariwise RV test statistics for each instrument set and each pair of models
+* `RV_num`: array of numerators of pairwise RV test statistics for each instrument set and each pair of models
-* `RV_denom`: array of denominators of pariwise RV test statistics for each instrument set and each pair of models
+* `RV_denom`: array of denominators of pairwise RV test statistics for each instrument set and each pair of models
-* `TRV`: array of pariwise RV test statistics for each instrument set and each pair of models
+* `TRV`: array of pairwise RV test statistics for each instrument set and each pair of models
-* `F`: array of pariwise F-statistics for each instrument set and each pair of models
+* `F`: array of pairwise F-statistics for each instrument set and each pair of models
 * `MCS_pvalues`: array of MCS p-values for each instrument set and each model

 In the above code, we stored `testing_problem.solve()` as the variable `testing_results.
 Thus, to access i.e., the markups, you type